J4keFr0mStatef/The_Accu-Rack/AccurackVenv/Accurack1/README.md

 -Humidity

--Integration of google calendar with planned events for the day
+-Integration of Google calendar with planned events for the day

 -A button to change between Farenheit and Celsius